Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints

 \section{Biases in $w$ from the Baseline Simulations}

-Our baseline simulations described in Section \ref{subsec:baseline_sim} yield a $w$ bias of $-0.024 \pm 0.006$.
+Our baseline simulations described in Section \ref{subsec:baseline_sim} (which use $x_1$/$c$ populations derived by \citealt{Scolnic16}) yield a $w$ bias of $-0.024 \pm 0.006$.
 In order to investigate the origin of this bias, we create another set of baseline training set simulations following \citetalias{Kenworthy21}, which uses the $x_1$ and $c$ parameter values from the actual \citetalias{Kenworthy21} data sample.
 For this sample, we find a statistically insignificant $w$ bias of $w=-1.005 \pm 0.009$ (averaged on 20 random samples).

 The above change was applied only to the legacy low-$z$ simulations because we found that simulations based on the \citet{Scolnic16} $x_1$/$c$ populations did not fully match the \citetalias{Kenworthy21} data (Figure \ref{fig:colordiff}).
 We note that this is not a deficiency of the \citet{Scolnic16} results; rather, the \citetalias{Kenworthy21} training data includes additional SNe that were not considered in \citet{Scolnic16}.
 These legacy low-$z$ data, while a limited subset of the training, contain a majority of the spectra used in the training and also constitute some of the highest-S/N and best-sampled photometry.